enix/x509-certificate-exporter/README.md

 ```

 When collecting metrics from tools like Datadog that does not have timestamp functions,
-the exporter can be run with the `--expose-relative-metrics` flag in order to add the following optionnal metrics:
+the exporter can be run with the `--expose-relative-metrics` flag in order to add the following optional metrics:

 * `x509_cert_valid_since_seconds`
 * `x509_cert_expires_in_seconds`